Accommodation and transport services overseas

 All pregnant women are required to provide a letter to state both mother and baby are in good health and fit to travel.

-Passengers who have had a recent miscarriage may fly provided that they have had no bleeding or pain for at least 24 hours prior to the date of travel.
+Passengers who have had a recent miscarriage may fly provided that they have had no bleeding or pain for a set period of time prior to the date of travel.
 A letter should be obtained from the passenger's doctor confirming this.
+Please check with the airline you are travelling with for their pregnancy restrictions.

 Any plaster cast must have been set in place for over 48 hours for legs and 24 hours for arms.
 In the case of a full leg plaster, where the leg cannot be bent, two additional seats must be purchased.

-Dependant on the person’s level of the mobility, assistance seating (that is, a seat with a moveable aisle armrest) may be used or alternatively a fixed armrest seat will be used if this is sufficient.
+Depending on the person’s level of mobility, assistance seating (that is, a seat with a moveable aisle armrest) may be used or alternatively, a fixed armrest seat will be used if this is sufficient.
 The airline will endeavour to ensure that any accompanying person is seated next to the person requiring assistance.

-The seat widths on Thomas Cook Airlines aircraft vary from 16.25 to 18 inches depending on aircraft type or grade of seat purchased (other Airlines may vary).
+The seat widths on aircraft vary in size depending on aircraft type or grade of seat purchased.
 We realise that some larger customers, due to their size, often find that aircraft seat width is insufficient for their needs.
 For your own safety and comfort and that of other customers, you must advise your tour operator or your travel agent at the time of booking if you know or are unsure as to whether the seat size on the aircraft will be sufficient for your needs.
 If you do require additional space, then subject to availability, you can purchase more than one seat located side by side or if you prefer, a wider seat in an upgraded class (where applicable).
 We regret however, that due to additional costs incurred by your tour operator, you will have to pay the full cost of all seats required by you, plus any upgrade supplement per seat.

 If you have purchased an extra seat due to your size, please contact us or the airline directly to ensure the airline is aware.